-- Retail merchants: Employees of brick-and-mortar stores accept credit cards on the sales floor and often have the customer sign a sales receipt if their total exceeds a predetermined amount.
+- Retail merchants: Employees of brick-and-mortar stores accept credit cards on the sales floor and often have the customer sign a sales receipt if their total exceeds a predetermined amount at checkout.

-- Wireless and mobile: These transactions occur in person using a small credit card processing machine.
-A pizza delivery driver or someone who sells goods at a flea market are two examples of who would use wireless and mobile credit card processing.
+- Wireless and mobile: These transactions occur in person using a small credit card reader.
+A pizza delivery driver or someone who sells goods at a flea market are two examples of who would use wireless and mobile payments with credit cards.

 Keyed credit card transactions refer to when a merchant takes a customer’s information by phone, fax, or online.
 Examples of the types of businesses that key credit card transactions include:

-- E-commerce: People purchase items online and manually enter their credit card information into a payment gateway system or third-party payment processor.
-The company offering the payment gateway system processes transactions in real-time and transfers funds to the online retailer’s merchant account after receiving approval from the credit card company.
+- E-commerce: People purchase items online and make online payments by manually enter their credit card information into a payment gateway system or third-party payment processor.
+The company offering the payment gateway system handles the payment processing in real-time and transfers funds to the online retailer’s merchant account after receiving approval from the credit card company.

 - Mobile: Merchants with a mobile business can choose whether they want to swipe or manually enter credit card information from their customers.
 Many choose the manual option since it tends to be less expensive.